 Of course, the best thing you can do is split test your opt-in area to see which scenario converts best for you.
 There are a lot of factors involved and each website is totally different, so testing is really the only way to know what’s best.

-This discussion did make me think twice about my freebie, but as you can tell, I continue to offer my free ebook, Ebooks the Smart Way, here on this blog as a bonus for subscribing to my newsletter.
+This discussion did make me think twice about my opt-in bonus, but as you can tell, I continue to offer my free ebook, Ebooks the Smart Way, here on this blog as a bonus for subscribing to my newsletter.
 I’ve been doing this since I started offering my newsletter at the beginning of 2010, and it seems to be working well for me so far.
 I currently entertain 6,203 subscribers and am averaging a growth rate of 41 per day.
+Editor’s Note, 2023: This bonus is no longer offered, as writing an ebook is less impactful these days than it was when this article was published.
+Subscribers tend to prefer shorter items, such as checklists and cheat sheets.

 Although I do have a rather large number of unsubscribes (966, which is about 13.5%), I know that keeping my ebook as a freebie is the right thing for me to do, and here’s why: